 Dr Marco Benini

-marco.benini@uninsubria.it
+[marco.benini@uninsubria.it](mailto:marco.benini@uninsubria.it)

 Dipartimento di Scienza e Alta Tecnologia

 Università degli Studi dell'Insubria

 a.a.
-2016/17
+2015/16

 Syllabus

 Bureaucracy:

 - Introduction

 - Program

 - Examination

 - Timing

 - Questions

-A brief introduction to logic:

-- What does it speak about?

-- Syntax, intended meaning, semantics

-- An infinite variety of logics
+Mathematical logic:

+- Classical logic

-- Foundational issues
+- Propositional logic

-- Soundness and completeness

 Introduction

-Mathematical logic is a field of Mathematics which studies the deduction process, and the foundations of the whole discipline.
+Mathematical logic is a subfield of Mathematics which studies the deduction process, and the foundations of the whole discipline.

 This course will introduce mathematical logic from the very beginning, assuming a minimal knowledge of elementary mathematics.

 Also, the material of the course is, more or less, standard, and most introductory textbooks will cover it.
 For the purposes of this course, slides and lecture notes will be made available to students after every lesson.

 The course is in English.

 Program The course takes 64 hours, and its content will be an introduction to classical logic, with a glimpse to other logical systems.
-The detailed program is - Propositional logic: language, deduction system, semantics, soundness, completeness; - First-order logic: syntax, semantics, soundness, completeness; - Set theory: fundamental axioms, ordinals, cardinals, transfinite induction, axiom of choice, continuum hypothesis; - Constructive mathematics: intuitionistic logic, computable functions, λ calculi, propositions as types; - Limiting results: Peano arithmetic, Gödel's incompleteness theorems, natural incompleteness results.
-Texts Since this is the second year this course is taught, there is no textbook available in advance.
+The detailed program is - Propositional logic: language, deduction system, semantics, soundness, completeness; - First-order logic: syntax, semantics, soundness, completeness, compactness; - Set theory: fundamental axioms, ordinals, cardinals, transfinite induction, axiom of choice, continuum hypothesis; - Constructive mathematics: intuitionistic logic, computable functions, $\lambda$ calculi, propositions as types; - Limiting results: Peano arithmetic, Gödel's incompleteness theorems, natural incompleteness results, incompleteness and computability.
+Texts Since this is the first year this course is taught, there is no textbook available in advance.
 A draft of the textbook is available on the course website and, from time to time, it will grow as the lessons will proceed.
 All the slides, along with the lecture notes will become available roughly after each lesson at the course website: <http://marcobenini.wordpress.com/lectures/mathematical-logic> Also, at the end of each lesson, references to articles, texts, and other resources which may be of interest to those interested in learning more, will be available.
 While the content of slides is mandatory, looking at references is optional.
 Also, the lecture notes will provide the same material as the slides, eventually complemented with exercises: while it is not mandatory to study on the lecture notes, they could be a big aid.
 Examination The examination will be oral.
 It will require to perform simple exercises, like proving a theorem using a formal deductive system, and to state, discuss, and prove the results explained during the course.
 The examination will be, at the student's choice, either in Italian or in English.
 Informally, a student may take the examination by fixing an appointment: this can be done at every time, after the end of the course.
 Formally, examinations can be registered only during the dates scheduled in the official calendar: students must subscribe the date to be able to register their marks.
 Students are strongly encouraged to plan when to take examinations, and to fix an appointment in advance.
 Then, they can register the result whenever they prefer, within 18 months from the beginning of the course.
 As usual, independently from the results, repeating an examination cancels the previous ones.
-Examination Although it is not mandatory, there will be four intermediate assignments during the course.
-They will take place during the lesson time, and they will cover 1. propositional logic 2. first-order logic 3. set theory and constructive mathematics 4. limiting results Students willing to take them, can avoid the examination: each assignment will get a mark, and the average will be the final mark.
-Rules for registration are the same as for regular examinations.
 Timing The schedule of lessons is fixed, and it cannot be easily changed.
-In general, a lesson will start 10 minutes after the official time, and it will finish 15 minutes before the official time, so that students can move between classrooms.
-There will be one 15 minutes pause during the lessons.
+In general, a lesson will start 10 minutes after the official time, and it will finish 10 minutes before the official time, so that students can move between classrooms.
+There are no pauses during the lessons.